TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 * The `TrojanToken.sol` contract needed to bootstrap the creator with tokens, in order to make testing easier.
 This should also be fixed for production.
 * The TrojanToken contract can deposit funds into the Pool, but it cannot exit them.
 One way to exit the shares is by making a proxy contract that can receive a grant from the Trojan DAO and then call a function in the TrojanToken contract that will exit the funds.
 * The UI needs to integrate the TrojanToken methods.
+* Explore the possibility of altering the “redistribution tax” code so that this amount is spread evenly between holders rather than relative to holdings (more like a "UBI").
+* Run more robust tests with cadCAD, using the results to fine-tune the “tax policies” of the token.

 ## Solidity proof of concept
 See [source-code](https://github.com/diffusioncon/Trojan-DAO-Ethereum/tree/master/buidler-contracts/contracts) for a proof of concept implementation on Ethereum using Solidity.